 Chapel forced her mind off Spock.
 She was over him, done with him.
 At least until his next Pon Farr.
 She was a free agent, with a clear future ahead of herself.
 She had nothing to feel sorry for, nothing to regret, not when she was taking the steps she needed to take to reclaim her life.

-But if that was so, why couldn't she fall to sleep?
+But if that was so, why couldn't she fall asleep?

 She tossed and turned the whole night.
 Fortunately, she slept on the shuttle, once she was finally away from the Enterprise and from the man who she could still feel somewhere deep inside her.

 But even almost was all right.
 Each day, almost moved closer to becoming actually forgetting.
-As Nurse Chapel gave way to Doctor Chapel, it became easier to close herself off and push the bond farther and farther away from her core.
+As Nurse Chapel gave way to Doctor Chapel, it became easier to close herself off and push the bond further and further away from her core.

 The bond felt very far away as she walked down the halls of Starfleet Command after a late night of rounds, cutting through the warm corridors instead of walking outside.
 The hallways were nearly deserted, and she turned a corner toward the back exit when she suddenly felt as if hands were reaching into her skull, burning hands that grabbed the bond and pulled for all they were worth.

 Falling to her knees, she barely registered the pain of impact as the bond was yanked hard again, and terrible, raging agony rushed through her.
-She gave a moan, then cried out as she realized it was not Spock doing this.
+She gave a moan, then cried out as she realized it wasn't Spock doing this.

 He was there; she could feel him, but there was another person tearing at the bond.
 A woman.
 A priestess, she sensed from the other presence.
 A priestess who tore the bond in two with absolutely no emotion at all, leaving Chapel reeling on the floor of Starfleet Command.
 And setting Spock free.
 That was the last thing she felt from the unknown woman as she pulled out of her brain.
 Spock was free now.
 Free of her.
 And free of his emotions.